-But it does not mean that escaping from real police handcuffs is impossible, there are more details about it further ahead in this blog.
-For now, let us share this important piece of information that you can buy handcuffs for sale through Knife Import at cheap wholesale prices.
+But it does not mean that escaping from real police handcuffs is impossible; there are more details about it further ahead in this blog.
+For now, let us share this important piece of information that you can buy handcuffs for sale through Knife Import at low wholesale prices.

 Exploring the History of Handcuffs

 In the early 1800s, many types of shackles were used and rendered out of commission because they weren’t reliable enough.
 Restraining devices made out of heavy metal, in the shape of a numeral 8, were used in England.
 However, they were only used on the most violent criminals as they could keep them in line and inflicted wrist injuries with or without any movements.

 Let us add a slight reminder—Please know, in this blog, we will not be referring to the pink or golden handcuffs, available in stores out there, which are used for other purposes than shackling someone who has committed a crime and has to be subdued.